d-led/my-mvg-departures/README.md

 - **12-Factor App**: Configuration via environment variables
 - **Multiple Deployment Options**: Docker container or init.d service

+> **⚠️ Important Disclaimer**: This dashboard is provided as a visual aid and should not be considered a definitive reference.
+Omissions, technical and logical errors, upstream MVG API dependencies, or incorrect configuration may result in incomplete or inaccurate dashboards.
+The discrepancy between real departures and planned departures may also be significant.
+Always verify critical departure information through official MVG channels.

 ![DIY dashboard](./docs/img/diy_setup.jpg)

 ## Requirements